urness/CS167Fall2025/Project2.md

 - A Multilayer Perceptron (MLP)
 - A Convolutional Neural Network (CNN)
-- A fine-tuned AlexNet (or more complicated CNN) model
+- A fine-tuned AlexNet model

 Your task is to explore different configurations of each model, train them, and thoroughly compare and contrast their performance.

 ### Dataset Choices:
 You may choose from one of the following datasets:

-#### Chest X-Ray Pneumonia Detection
-- Grayscale 200×200 images
-- Labels: NORMAL or PNEUMONIA
-- Sample starter code (Kaggle upload, MLP/CNN templates) will be provided.

 #### Image Classification (bfgmss)
 - Color 150×150 images
 - Six classes: building, forest, glacier, mountain, sea, street
 - Sample starter code provided.

+#### Chest X-Ray Pneumonia Detection (warning: difficult)
+- Grayscale 200×200 images
+- Labels: NORMAL or PNEUMONIA
+- Sample starter code (Kaggle upload, MLP/CNN templates) will be provided.

 Your report must explain *why* each model performed the way it did.
 Discuss architectural differences, suitability of the model to the dataset, and the impact of tuning decisions.